The-AVR/AVR-2022/content/en/3d-printing-project/rotor-guards/_index.md

 While we definitely recommend you take on the 3D Design Challenge, we understand that its not feasible for everyone.
-In that regard, we've provided a set of rotor guards that can be 3D printed and assembled with a few extra parts not shipped with your VRC Kit.
+In that regard, we've provided a set of rotor guards that can be 3D printed and assembled with a few extra parts not shipped with your AVR Kit.

 ![Assembled Guard](top.jpg)